Calibrated Model Criticism Using Split Predictive Checks: Split Predictive Checks

-In light of the possible poor power of the single SPC, we aim to develop an alternative split predictive check that is guaranteed to have asymptotic power of one when the model is misspecified.
+In light of the possibly poor power of the single SPC for the ``mild'' misspecification case, we aim to develop an alternative predictive check that is guaranteed to have asymptotic power of one when the model is misspecified.
 We build upon the single SPC by observing that, when the model is misspecified, we still expect the asymptotic distribution of the single SPC $p$-values to be non-uniform.
 Hence, if we have many such $p$-values, we can instead test for their uniformity.
 More precisely, given data $\datarv$, divide the original data into $\dspcK$ equal folds of size $\dspcnumobs \approx \numobs/\dspcK$.
 Denoting these folds by $\dspcdata{1}, \ldots, \dspcdata{\dspcK}$, the next step is to compute the single $\spcprop$-SPC $\p$-value $\dspcobspval{\dspcK j} \defined \spcpvalue{\dspcdata{j}}$ for each fold $j = 1, \ldots, \dspcK$.
-To assimilate all the $\dspcK$ single SPC $\p$-values, we use the Kolmogorov--Smirnov (KS) test for uniformity \cite{Massey:1951}.
+To assimilate all the $\dspcK$ single SPC $\p$-values, we use the Kolmogorov--Smirnov (KS) test for uniformity \citep{Massey:1951}.
 Specifically, we define the \emph{divided SPC $\p$-value} as

-where $\p_{\text{KS}}(\cdot)$ denotes the $\p$-value of KS uniformity test.
-A schematic diagram of obtaining a divided SPC $\p$-value is presented in \cref{figur:dspc_diagram}.
+where $\p_{\text{KS}}(\cdot)$ denotes the $\p$-value of the KS uniformity test.
+A schematic diagram of how to calculate the divided SPC $\p$-value is presented in \cref{figur:dspc_diagram}.

 The choice of the KS test is reasonable in light of our next result, which establishes that, when the model is correctly specified, we can bound the Kolmogorov distance between the distribution of the single SPC $\p$-values and the uniform distribution.
 We recall that for distributions $\mu$ and $\omega$ on $\reals$, the Kolmogorov distance is given by $ d_{K}(\mu, \omega) \defined \sup_{u\in \reals} |\mu((-\infty, u]) - \omega((-\infty, u])|. $ We sometimes slightly abuse notation and write the distance $d_{K}(U,V)$ instead of $d_{K}(\mu,\omega)$ for random variables $U$ and $V$ having distributions $\mu$ and $\omega$.
 In addition to \cref{assump:regularity}, the assumptions required are essentially quantitative versions of \cref{assump:asymp_norm_stat,assump:bvm_and_mle}.
 For example, we require high-probability convergence of the maximum likelihood estimator $\mle{}(\datarv) \defined \argmax_{\param \in \paramspace}\lik{\datarv}{\param}$ and asymptotic normality of the posterior.
 For a set $S \subseteq \reals^{d}$, define the constrained total variation distance $ d_{TV,S}(\mu,\omega) \defined \sup_{B \subseteq \mathcal{B}(S)} |\mu (B)- \omega(B)|, $ where $\mathcal{B}(S)$ is the collection of all Borel subsets of $S$. \begin{assumption} There exists a constant $s \geq 2$ such that, for any compact set $\mathcal{K}$ satisfying $\optparam \in \Int{\mathcal{K}}$, there exist constants $c_{\mathcal{K}}, c'_{\mathcal{K}} > 0$ such that \begin{subassump}[label = (\alph*),ref=(\theassumption-\alph*)] \item $\Pr\left[\Vert \hat{\param}(\mathbf{X}_{\numobs}) - \optparam \Vert > c_{\mathcal{K}}\numobs^{-1/2}\right] = \bigo(\numobs^{-s/2})$ and \item $\Pr\left[d_{TV,\mathcal{K}}(\postdist{}(\cdot\mid\mathbf{X}_{\numobs}), \distNorm(\hat{\param}(\mathbf{X}_{\numobs}),\mlevar_{\optsym}/ \numobs)) > c'_{\mathcal{K}}\numobs^{-1/2}\right] = \bigo(\numobs^{-s/2})$. \end{subassump} \end{assumption}